rcrowther/django-img/README.md

 ### (aside) Filters
 Perhaps your first request will be how to make a new filter.

 Make a new file called 'image filters'.
-Put it in the top level of any app (not in the site directory).
-Put something in it like this (adapt if you wish),
+Put it in the top level of any app (not in the site directory, that can be done but must be configured in a (settings.py)[#settings]).
+Put something in like this (adapt if you wish),

     from image import Resize, registry